NickvanDyke/hot-100/README.md

 Important points that are missing from the PoC, but would be relatively vital before production:
 - Salting + hashing passwords
 - Email signup + verification, password reset
-- Elegant error responses from API
+- More detailed error responses from API
+- More error handling in the frontend
 - Stringent password requirements

 ## Neat nice to haves